-Use the Control File Maintenance Utility (CFU) of CA Compress to produce such a report.
+Use the Control File Maintenance Utility (CFU) of Compress to produce such a report.

-This is where the information would be gathered for the files under CA Compress control.
+This is where the information would be gathered for the files under Compress control.

-See "REPORT Statement" in the CA Compress Reference Guide.
+See "REPORT Statement" in the Compress Reference Guide.

 See "Figure 2-1.
 Sample JCL of CFUJCL" for sample JCL.